 \subsection{Auslander-Reiten theory}

-In the previous subsection, we saw that the multiplicity is computed by the fundamental cycle.
-To determine an Ulrich module, we also investigate the number of minimal generators.
+In the previous subsection, we saw that the multiplicity can be computed using the fundamental cycle.
+To determine Ulrich modules, we will also investigate the number of minimal generators.
 In Section~\ref{main_sec}, we will use the Auslander-Reiten quiver to understand minimal generators.
-Moreover, by applying the functor $\tau$ which is called the Auslander-Reiten translation to a special CM module, we can obtain an Ulrich module (see Proposition~\ref{Ulrich_Rdual}).
-Thus, in this subsection, we show some results in Auslander-Reiten theory.
-Although we will mainly discuss the case of a cyclic quotient surface singularity $R$, we can generalize them for any quotient surface singularities.
+Moreover, by applying the functor $\tau$, which is called the Auslander-Reiten translation, to a special CM module, we can obtain an Ulrich module (see Proposition~\ref{Ulrich_Rdual}).
+Thus, in this subsection we will present some results from Auslander-Reiten theory.
+Although we will mainly discuss the case of a cyclic quotient surface singularity $R$, we can obtain similar results for any quotient surface singularities.
 For more details, see \cite{LW,Yo}.